 The NAO does not itself have nominated ‘high’ risk activities, as stated it is up to the participant or guardian to check their activity is covered under their Award Centre.

-For any incident or accident, an Incident Report form is required to be completed in conjunction with the Participants and Volunteers Award Unit and a copy forwarded to your State/Territory Award Operating Authority as soon as possible.
+For any incident or accident, an Incident Report form is required to be completed in conjunction with the Participants and Volunteers Award Centre and a copy forwarded to your State/Territory Award Operating Authority as soon as possible.